pikamegan/intern-fyi/README.md

 Please visit: https://intern-fyi.herokuapp.com/HTML/home.php

-*No setup is required, you can try the link above on any device.
+*No setup is required, you can use the link above on any device.

 Alternatively you can deploy locally: